New York Journal-American: New York Morning Journal

 Joseph Pulitzer's younger brother Albert founded the New York Morning Journal in 1882.
 After three years of its existence, John R. McLean briefly acquired the paper in 1895.
 It was renamed The Journal.
 But a year later in 1896, he sold it to Hearst.

 New York American

-In 1901, the morning newspaper was renamed New York American.
+In 1901, the morning newspaper was renamed New York American, following claims that the newspaper's editorial policies had encouraged the assassination of President McKinley.